harrisoncramer/gitlab.nvim/README.md

 ### Pipelines

-You can view the status of the pipeline for the current MR.
+You can view the status of the pipeline for the current MR with the `pipeline` action.

 ```lua
 require("gitlab").pipeline()
 ```

-To re-trigger failed jobs in the pipeline manually, use your `settings.popup.perform_action` keybinding.
+To re-trigger failed jobs in the pipeline manually, use the `settings.popup.perform_action` keybinding.
 To open the log trace of a job in a new Neovim buffer, use your `settings.popup.perform_linewise_action` keybinding.

 ### Reviewers and Assignees

-The `add_reviewer` and `delete_reviewer` commands, as well as the `add_assignee` and `delete_assignee` functions, will let you choose from a list of users who are availble in the current project:
+The `add_reviewer` and `delete_reviewer` actions, as well as the `add_assignee` and `delete_assignee` functions, will let you choose from a list of users who are availble in the current project:

 ```lua
 require("gitlab").add_reviewer()